ruuda/blog/posts/2014-08-14-writing-a-path-tracer-in-rust-part-3-vectors-and-quaternions.md

 ---
-title: Writing a path tracer in Rust, part 3: the basics
+title: Writing a path tracer in Rust, part 3: vectors and quaternions
 date: 2014-08-14 21:08
 ---